-1 ONS 15454 NEs are managed by CTC/CTM only (TL1/FTP is not used).
-2 The OSI OSS manages other vendor NEs only.
-CTC/CTM communicates with the ONS 15454 over a IP-over-CLNS tunnel between the ONS 15454 NE and external router.
+ONS 15454 NEs are managed by CTC/CTM only (TL1/FTP is not used). nnel between the

 In European networks:

 - CTC and CTM are used for management only. - IP-over-CLNS tunnels are widely accepted and deployed.

 - TL1 management is not required.

 - FTP file transfer is not required.

 - TL1 and FTAM to FTP mediation is not required.